Existing conflict: overview

 Photo by Jelger Groenwveld.
 No modifications were made.
 Creative commons licence, https://creativecommons.org/licenses/by/4.0/deed.en

-The author would like to thank Ucha Nanuashvili, the former Public Defender and now a Head of the Human Rights Center (http://www.hridc.org/) for their advice and support in the development of this essay.
+The author would like to thank Ucha Nanuashvili, the former Public Defender and now a Director of a project at the Human Rights Centre (http://www.hridc.org/) for their advice and support in the development of this essay.

 Borderisation includes the establishment of physical infrastructure to force commuters use special ‘controlled crossing points’; surveillance and patrolling by either Russian border guards or security actors from the breakaway republics to oversee compliance with the established ‘rules’ (3) a crossing regime requiring commuters to have specific documents and only use ‘official’ crossing points.
 EUMM Bulletin, Issue no 7, December, 2018.

-Human Rights Centre (HRDC).
+Human Rights Centre (HRIDC).
 Zone of Barbered Wires.
 Human Rights Violations along the dividing lines of Abkhazia and South Ossetia (2019).

 Independent International fact- finding mission of the Conflict in Georgia.
 Official journal of the European Union.
 3/12/2008. https://www.echr.coe.int/Documents/HUDOC_38263_08_Annexes_ENG.pdf